auth0/Auth0.swift/README.md

 #### Configure Callback URLs (iOS / macOS)

-Callback URLs are the URLs that Auth0 invokes after the authentication process.
-Auth0 routes your application back to this URL and appends additional parameters to it, including a token.
-Since callback URLs can be manipulated, you will need to add your callback URL to the **Allowed Callback URLs** field in the [Auth0 Dashboard](https://manage.auth0.com/#/applications/).
+Callback URLs are the URLs that Auth0 invokes after the authentication process to redirect back to your app.
+Since callback URLs can be manipulated, you will need to add your callback URL to the **Allowed Callback URLs** field in the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/).
 This will enable Auth0 to recognize these URLs as valid.
 If omitted, the authentication will not be successful.

 In your application's `Info.plist` file, register your iOS / macOS Bundle Identifier as a custom URL scheme.